VIPLightning/HoYo-New-Music-Extractor/README.md

 ### Note

 The output is coded as ` qaac --tvbr 110`, because WAV is a waste of disk space, and MP3, OGG are weak.
-Note that all temperary files under the  `./Temp `folder as well as those under the `./New Game Files` will be deleted after the output.
+Note that all temporary files under the  `./Temp `folder as well as those under the `./New Game Files` will be deleted after the output.

 ---